-A retrospect on photographing Chris Cornell's last performance
+A retrospect on photographing Chris Cornell the night of this tragic suicide.

 On Monday, May 17th, I hit I-75 on the northbound route into Detroit.
 I was nervous for the whole trip to the Fox Theatre that evening.
 Probably the most nervous I have ever been to photograph an individual artist or band in my entire concert photography career.